umee-network/umee/x/leverage/README.md

 Users have the following actions available to them:

-- Supply accepted asset types to the module, receiving _uTokens_ in exchange.
+- `MsgSupply` accepted asset types to the module, receiving _uTokens_ in exchange.

   Suppliers earn interest at an effective rate of the asset's [Supplying APY](#supplying-apy) as the [uToken Exchange Rate](#utoken-exchange-rate) increases over time.

-  Additionally, for assets denominations already enabled as collateral, the supplied assets immediately become collateral as well, causing their borrow limit to increase.

-  If a user is undercollateralized (borrowed value > borrow limit), collateral is eligible for liquidation and cannot be withdrawn until the user's borrows are healthy again.

-  Care should be taken by undercollateralized users when supplying token amounts too small to restore the health of their borrows, as the newly supplied assets will be eligible for liquidation immediately.

-- Enable or Disable (`MsgSetCollateral`) a uToken denomination as collateral for borrowing.
+- `MsgCollateralize` or `MsgDecollateralize` a uToken denomination as collateral for borrowing.

   Enabling _uTokens_ as collateral stores them in the `leverage` module account, so they cannot be transferred while in use.
 Disabling _uTokens_ as collateral returns them to the user's account.
-A user cannot disable a uToken denomination if it would reduce their [Borrow Limit](#borrow-limit) below their total borrowed value.
+A user cannot decollateralize a uToken if it would reduce their [Borrow Limit](#borrow-limit) below their total borrowed value.

-  If the user is undercollateralized (borrowed value > borrow limit), enabled collateral is eligible for liquidation and cannot be disabled until the user's borrows are healthy again.
+  If the user is undercollateralized (borrowed value > borrow limit), collateral is eligible for liquidation and cannot be decollateralized until the user's borrows are healthy again.

+- `MsgSupplyCollateral` to combine the effects of `MsgSupply` and `MsgCollateralize`.

+  Care should be taken by undercollateralized users when supplying token amounts too small to restore the health of their borrows, as the newly supplied assets will be eligible for liquidation immediately.

 - `MsgWithdraw` supplied assets by turning in uTokens of the associated denomination.
   Withdraw respects the [uToken Exchange Rate](#utoken-exchange-rate).
-A user can always withdraw non-collateral uTokens, but can only withdraw collateral-enabled uTokens if it would not reduce their [Borrow Limit](#borrow-limit) below their total borrowed value.
+A user can always withdraw non-collateral uTokens, but can only withdraw collateral uTokens if it would not reduce their [Borrow Limit](#borrow-limit) below their total borrowed value.

 - `MsgMaxWithdraw` supplied assets by automatically calculating the maximum amount that can be withdrawn.
   This amount is calculated taking into account the available uTokens and collateral the user has, their borrow limit, and the available liquidity and collateral that can be withdrawn from the module respecting the `min_collateral_liquidity` of the `Token`.